Anna Patten

 Anna Rose Patten (born 20 April 1999) is a professional footballer who plays as a defender for Women's Super League club Aston Villa.
-Born in England, she is a member of the Republic of Ireland national team.
-Patten previously played college soccer for the Florida State Seminoles and the South Carolina Gamecocks in the United States, and has represented England at multiple youth levels from under-15 up to under-21.
+Born in England, she plays for the Republic of Ireland national team.

+Patten previously played college soccer for the Florida State Seminoles and the South Carolina Gamecocks in the United States, and represented England at multiple youth levels from under-15 up to under-21.

 Early life

 Patten grew up in Harpenden, England, a commuter town outside London.
 A childhood Arsenal fan, Patten joined the Arsenal Academy at 12 years of age.
 With the youth sides she won the FA Youth Cup, in 2015 and 2016.
 After years of development in the academy ranks, Patten made her senior side debut in 2017 aged 18.